Fly Volumes overview

 Volume snapshots

 Fly.io takes daily block-level snapshots of volumes.
-We keep snapshots for five days.
+We keep snapshots for five days by default, but you can configure the snapshot retention to be from 1 to 60 days.
 Daily automatic snapshots may not have your latest data.
 You should still implement your own backup plan for important data.

 You can also create a snapshot of a volume on demand.